SabhyaAggarwal/SlothBytesWeeklyChallenges/May 20 2025/README.md

-removeVirus Function
+# `removeVirus` Function

-This README.md explains the Python function removeVirus, which simulates the process of finding and "removing" specific types of files from a list based on predefined "virus" criteria.
+This `README.md` explains the Python function `removeVirus`, which simulates the process of finding and "removing" specific types of files from a list based on predefined "virus" criteria.

+---

-What it Does
+## What it Does

-The removeVirus function takes a single string as input, representing a list of files on a "PC".
+The `removeVirus` function takes a single string as input, representing a list of files on a "PC".
 It then filters this list, identifying and conceptually "removing" files that are considered "viruses" or "malware" according to specific rules.
 The function then prints the resulting "clean" list of files.

+---

-How it Works (Virus Detection Logic)
+## How it Works (Virus Detection Logic)

 The function identifies a file as a "virus" if its name contains:

-The substring "virus", unless it also contains "antivirus" or "notvirus".
-This means virus.exe is a virus, but antivirus.exe and notvirus.exe are not.
+* The substring **"virus"**, **unless** it also contains **"antivirus"** or **"notvirus"**.
+This means `virus.exe` is a virus, but `antivirus.exe` and `notvirus.exe` are not.

-The substring "malware".
+* The substring **"malware"**.

 Files that do not meet these criteria are considered "safe" and are kept in the list.

+---

-Usage
+## Usage

-To use the function, simply call removeVirus() with a string formatted as "PC Files: file1.ext, file2.ext, ...".
+To use the function, simply call `removeVirus()` with a string formatted as `"PC Files: file1.ext, file2.ext, ..."`.

-Example:

-removeVirus("PC Files: spotifysetup.exe, virus.exe, dog.jpg")

 Output
 The function prints its output directly to the console in the format output = "PC Files: ...".